green-coding-solutions/website/content/blog/measure-ai.md

 ## Cluster

 You can also our AI Benchmark machine in our cluster which has a state of the art graphics card installed with all the detailed metric providers so you get exact results.

+## Next steps

+AI rollouts should always be accompanied by sustainability measurements to understand the ecological but also cost direction of the project.
+While small AI endeavour might not have significant negative impact it can quickly balloon up and incur significant costs and emissions.
+Having a sustainability measurement in place already in the design and selection phase provides relevant support.

+Contact us to learn more how to steer your AI implementation sustainably [info@green-coding.io](mailto:info@green-coding.io)